KalpakGaonkar/KalpakGaonkar/README.md

 -->

-<p align="justify">I'm a graduate student at Northeastern University, completing my Master's degree in Engineering Management.
+<p align="justify">I'm a recent graduate of Northeastern University, completing my Master's degree in Engineering Management.
 I am passionate about solving problems and I constantly look out for improvements that can be made in products or services.
-I completed my bachelor's in computer engineering from University of Mumbai, where I learned various programming languages like Python, JavaScript, C, C++, SQL and HIVEQL among others.
-Throughout my education, I've worked on multiple projects using various different programming languages and I am currently looking to advance my career as a Software Product Manager, where I can be a pert of developing meaningful products that change people's lives.</p>
+I completed my bachelor's in computer engineering from the University of Mumbai, where I learned various programming languages like Python, JavaScript, C, C++, SQL, and HIVEQL among others.
+Throughout my education, I've worked on multiple projects using different programming languages and I am currently looking to advance my career as a Software Product Manager, where I can be a part of developing meaningful products that change people's lives.</p>

 <p>You can have a look at my website <a href="https://kalpakgaonkar.wixsite.com/kalpak" target="_blank">here</a></p>